karolgornicki/spitter/README.rst

 Project Features
 -------------

-The application enables the user to register.
-Each registered user can navigate the application through the dashboard where he can post his/her messaged, search for other people, follow and unfollow as they please.
-The user has full control over his/her own posts and can delete them at any time as well as profile where provided information can be customized as per user's request (it includes prociding personal information and uploading avatar picture).
+The application enables to register a new account or sign in using existing one.
+Each registered user can navigate the application through the dashboard where he can post a new message (visible to all who follow him), search for other people, follow and unfollow other users.
+The user has full control over his own posts and can delete them at any time, as well as customize his own profile (including providing personal information and uploading avatar).

 List of features (user):